smartlime/deeprec/README.md

 You can see how Deep Recursion grows using numbered branches aimed to implement separate features like API, Comet, JS RSpec and so on.

 Of course, the final version is in **master** branch.

-## A few words more

-If you need my CV, ask me directly or in case you have an access to hh.ru, you can found it here: https://hh.ru/applicant/resumes/view?resume=2e90430cff020bdca50039ed1f574772796331